 A comprehensive compilation of the copyright policies of major international publishers can be found in the following database:

 SHERPA/RoMEO List Copyright and licences

 Authors are advised to check the author contract with a commercial publisher before signing it to determine whether or not publication of the work on a document server is permitted.

 When concluding new publishing contracts, there are various ways to contractually regulate an OA parallel publication:

-- Authors delete certain wording in the contracts before signing them.
+- Authors cross out certain wording in the contracts before signing them.
 Numerous authors now practice this procedure.

 - Authors attach a so-called author addendum to the signed contract.
 This serves to secure their own rights for an OA publication.

 Requesting publisher consent retrospectively

 It is possible for authors to subsequently request permission from a publisher to publish published works on a document server.